-The chairs we sell have frames that should last 25 years and beyond, foam and fabric that should last at least 10 years in great condition.
-15+ years, if cold-cured foam is used costing less than $4 per chair!
+The chairs we sell have frames that should last 20-25 years and beyond, foam and fabric that should last at least 10 years in great condition.

 The factors below should be used to compare various chairs before purchase to make sure you have the best quality for the lowest price possible.

 - Storage Space Required